 Facilities: Combe Martin has many lovely cafés and shops, and there are public toilets in the car park.

 About: This gorgeous cove is in a wonderful location on the north coast of the county, set between towering cliffs with stunning views out to sea.
 A combination of shingle and pebbles, when the tide is out there is plenty of sand at the water’s edge to splash in, and there are lots of rock pools to peer in to and see what creatures lurk there.
 In the winter months, many dog owners congregate on this beach, so be prepared for Fido to make some new four-legged friends!

 For the sat nav: TQ1 3LX

-Parking: There are a few spaces close to the beach within walking distance, or alternatively there is parking available at nearby Princes Street car park
+Parking: There are a few spaces close to the beach within walking distance, or there is parking available at nearby Princes Street car park.

-Accessibility: The road down is fairly steep, however you could always catch the Babbecombe Cliff Railway for a different mode of transport
+Accessibility: The road down is fairly steep, however, you could always catch the Babbacombe Cliff Railway for a different mode of transport.